-Welcome to the Washington Smoke blog, a partnership between state, county, and federal agencies, and Indian Tribes.
+Welcome to the Washington Smoke blog, a partnership between state, county, and federal agencies, and Tribes.
 We coordinate to collectively share info for Washington communities affected by wildfire smoke.

 If the air monitoring map doesn't display here, links to additional monitoring maps can be found under the 'Monitoring & Forecasting' tab.

 This is the time of year when land managers and firefighters have a chance to safely use fire in a controlled manner to reduce fuel loads in the forest.
 Prescribed burning can benefit ecosystems, improve wildlife habitat, and lessen the chance of future uncontrollable wildfires and severe smoke episodes.
 Department of Natural Resources (DNR) regulates forestry burning in Washington and always attempts to keep smoke from impacting the public to any great extent.
 You can find out if there's an approved forestry burn near you by visiting this page: https://fortress.wa.gov/dnr/protection/burnrequests/

 Also, for those of you on near or downwind of the east slopes of the Cascades, the Okanogan-Wenatchee National Forest maintains a nice interactive map that displays their planned and active burns at the link below.
 Note that you can zoom way in to see the perimeters of planned burns.

 When the Canadian smoke model forecast some smoke in Seattle this morning, we thought it was over-doing the east winds.
 Turns out it wasn't.
 Smoke from the Jolly Mountain and Norse Peak fire are now being transported to western WA.
 Today's satellite picture has too many clouds to see the smoke clearly, but a look at last afternoon's satellite image tells the story.